Generate a list of samples that we want to analyse

 Combining checks

-We can also use this to test if two files exist, which might be useful if your tool requires two inputs.
-Then you can combine two checks with an AND statement using &&.
+We can also check if two files exist, which might be useful if your tool requires two inputs.
+To do this, you can combine checks with the AND statement using &&.

 Note: When combining conditions, use[[ instead of [.
 This construct is a bash built-in that handles compound conditions more reliably.
 You can use [[ even if you are not combining two checks.
 That is because the [[ has some other features such as handling empty variables without returning a syntax error.